 Atrazine is used as an herbicide to eradicate broad leaf weeds.
 Commercial trademark names include Aatrex and Bicep.
-There have been 19,305 samples collected for Atrazine since 1974.
-There were no samples with a concentration above the reporting limit for the 126 samples collected in 2014.
+There have been 19,478 samples collected for Atrazine since 1974.
+There was one sample with a concentration above the reporting limit for the 101 samples collected in 2016.

-The mean atrazine concentration calculated from the Database for the entire record since 1974 is $0.81 \mu g/L$, compared to the USEPAs MCL of $3 \mu g/L$.
+The mean atrazine concentration calculated from the Database for the entire record since 1974 is $0.81 \mu g/L$, compared to the USEPA's MCL of $3 \mu g/L$.